CPAP machines: Tips for avoiding 10 common problems

 Pay attention to size.
 Most masks come in different sizes.
 Just because you're a certain size in one mask doesn't mean you'll be the same size in another.
 CPAP masks are usually adjustable.

 Ask your doctor or CPAP supplier to show you how to adjust your mask to get the best fit.
 Manufacturer product instructions also can help show you how to do this.
 A properly fitting mask shouldn't be uncomfortable or cause pain.

-2. Trouble getting used to wearing the CPAP device
+2. Trouble getting used to wearing the CPAP mask

-Once you get used to how that feels, start using the CPAP device every time you sleep — including naps.
-Just wearing the CPAP device every now and then may delay getting used to it.
+Once you get used to how that feels, start using the CPAP machine every time you sleep — including during naps.
+Only using the CPAP machine every now and then may delay getting used to it.
 Stick with it for several weeks or more to see if your mask and pressure are right for you.

 3. Difficulty tolerating forced air

 You may be able to overcome this by using a machine with a "ramp" feature.
 This setting allows you to start with low air pressure.
 The machine then automatically and slowly increases the air pressure to your prescribed setting as you fall asleep.
 Your doctor can adjust its rate.

 If this feature doesn't help, talk with your doctor about changing to a machine that automatically and constantly adjusts the pressure while you're sleeping.
 An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).